CMarcoo/SafeChat/README.md

 - MariaDB
 - MongoDB (coming soon)

-In order to properly use any of these you'll need to configure the database access and credentials sections.
+In order to properly use any of these you'll need to configure the databaseX access and credentials sections.
-You'll need first to specify the preferred DB type , then you need to edit the username, password, port, address, and database fields, and you will be ready to go!
+You'll need first to specify the preferred DB type , then you need to edit the username, password, port, address, and databaseX fields, and you will be ready to go!

 # Auto-Save feature
-This plugin has a smart feature that makes you able to automatically save your data onto the database with a given interval.
+This plugin has a smart feature that makes you able to automatically save your data onto the databaseX with a given interval.
 This is mainly to avoid data loss in case of eventual system\server crashes.
-You can find this section at `database.auto-save`, note that this interval is in minutes.
+You can find this section at `databaseX.auto-save`, note that this interval is in minutes.

 # Real-time reloading